mpanighetti/dnd5e-mote/technology/starstuff-ships/starstuff-ships.md

 ##### Mishap

 If the starstuff engine is destroyed, any starstuff inside immediately explodes.
-Unless all starstuff was previously depleted or removed, all creatures and objects within 120 feet of the engine must make a Constitution Saving Throw, taking 66 (12d10) radiant damage for each destroyed starstuff deposit on a failed save, or half as much damage on a successful one.
+Unless all starstuff was previously depleted or removed, all creatures and objects within 120 feet of the engine must make a Constitution Saving Throw, taking 66 (12d10) Radiant damage for each destroyed starstuff deposit on a failed save, or half as much damage on a successful one.

 ## Officer roles